Title

 Presidential Decree No. 892 discontinues the use of Spanish titles in land registration proceedings in the Philippines due to fraudulent transactions and conflicting claims, requiring holders of Spanish titles to apply for registration under the Land Registration Act within six months.

-Effect on Existing Laws and Orders
+Effect on evidence and ownership claims

 Effectivity